Although there are over a dozen different mold remediation certifications, do you know how many of those are accredited? One.

 *Please note: If you do not meet these experience requirements, you still qualify for the Council-certified Residential Microbial Remediator (CRMR) certification.

-Both the Onsite and Home Study courses include access to our practice exam, which is a great way to experience the breadth and depth of topics covered on the CMR exam.
+Both the Online and On-site courses include access to our practice exam, which is a great way to experience the breadth and depth of topics covered on the CMR exam.
 Our CMR practice exam has over 100 questions similar to ones you might find on the ACAC’s Certified Microbial Remediator examination.
 Because the CMR is an accredited certification, Indoor Sciences does not have a copy of the ACAC’s examination.
 Although our questions are not identical to those found on the CMR exam, they are based on the very same concepts.
 We are always refining our practice exam to ensure it reflects the topics currently covered on the ACAC examination.